darrenldl/blockyarchive/README.md

 ## Acknowledgement
 I would like to thank [Marco](https://github.com/MarcoPon) (official SeqBox author) for discussing and clarifying aspects of his project, and also providing of test data during development of osbx.

-I would like to thank [Ming](https://github.com/mdchia/) for his feedback on the documentation, UX design, and several other general aspects of this project.
-And also his help on testing the building and installation of osbx on macOS.
+I would like to thank [Ming](https://github.com/mdchia/) for his feedback on the documentation, UX design, and several other general aspects of the osbx project, of which most of the designs are carried over to rsbx.

 ## License